dberner/challenge-dberner/README.md

 ## Improvement plan

 In priority order.
-Dynamic autoscaling is a nice-to-have and not strictly necessary.
+The custom AMI and dynamic autoscaling are nice-to-have and not strictly necessary.

 ### 1. Finish the basic site
 The first step in improvement would be to get the site working as planned.
 Finish the ALB deployment and configuration, get Apache installed and running on the Application instances.